NewPythonX-NPX/version-detection/README.md

 # Version-detection
 ---------------------

-This repo is meant to detect versions for our applications.
+This repository is meant to detect versions for our applications.